TheDahv/bandc206_slides/README.md

 Specifically, I'm following their example for the CSS3 and JavaScript, but the rest came from my brain-thoughts.

-I should also mention, I'm building this using the Cloud9 IDE and it's actually really really cool.
+I should also mention, I'm building this using the [Cloud9 IDE](http://cloud9ide.com/) and it's actually really really cool.
+If you are looking at this because you have a GitHub account, you can log in and start using Cloud9.
+It comes with a node-capable workspace, so I'm able to run all this from the browser.
 Go check it out.

 To run the thing, you need the following: